Official Contest Rules

 - Students registered in any officially recognized public, private, or religious school in Kenya are eligible to participate.

-- Participants must be registered in school at the time they submit their essay.
+- Participants must be registered in school at the time they submit their essays.

 - Participants submitting an essay affirm that all of the registration details submitted are accurate.